 Some cord blood banks are simply marketing outlets that do not perform their own processing or storage.
 Cryo-Cell operates its own state-of-the-art processing, testing and cryopreservation operation.
 We are in complete control of every step, ensuring the highest quality available today.

-Cryo-Cell’s laboratory is led by Dr. Linda Kelley
+Cryo-Cell’s laboratory operates in accordance with the guidelines set forth by Dr. Linda Kelley

-, the world’s preeminent auditor of cord blood bank laboratories and former director of the stem cell laboratory at Harvard’s Dana-Farber Cancer Institute.
+, Cryo-Cell’s Chief Scientific Officer from 2012 - 2014 and now a member of Cryo-Cell’s Scientific Advisory Board.
+Dr. Kelley is the world’s preeminent auditor of cord blood bank laboratories and, just prior to joining Cryo-Cell, served as the director of the stem cell laboratory at Harvard’s Dana-Farber Cancer Institute.

 In the Cryo-Cell laboratory, only qualified technologists handle specimens, and the specimens are individually processed using the industry’s gold standard method to maximize the recovery of stem cells.